Country Club Village 4

 No analysis available

-I looked for language such as deeded parking, owned stall, or parking included in title, and none appeared.
-The listings only describe the number and placement of parking stalls, so deeded status is not supported.
+I looked for deeded/owned parking wording such as deeded parking, owned stall, or parking included in deed.
+The remarks only describe the number, type, and location of stalls, so deeded parking is not supported.

 No analysis available

-I searched for parking fee, monthly parking charge, and rental parking language, but found nothing.
-The remarks describe parking stalls but do not indicate any separate parking cost.
+I searched for parking fee language, including monthly parking charge, parking rental, or additional cost for stalls.
+The remarks mention parking stalls and guest parking, but no separate parking fee.

 No analysis available